Self-Attention-Based Contextual Modulation Improves Neural System Identification: Approach

 \subsection{Factorizing the contextual modulation mechanisms}

-Next, we factorize the three context mechanisms, namely self-attention, successive convolutions, and the fully-connected layer, to evaluate their relative contributions.
-We first construct the \texttt{rf-CNN} model, which is devoid of contextual modulation, by subtracting from \texttt{ff-CNN}: the kernel size in the $\beta$CPB blocks are changed from $3\times 3$ to $1\times 1$ and the fully connected layer is changed to look only at the center hypercolumn (CTL).
-Then, we introduce self-attention to \texttt{rf-CNN} to construct \texttt{rf+sa-CNN}.
-The parameter counts are again controlled by reducing the number of channels from from $c=32$ in \texttt{rf-CNN} to $c=30$ in \texttt{rf+sa-CNN} to compensate for the addition of the SA layer.
-We compare the performance of the two models, alongside the feedforward models.
+There are three mechanisms in \texttt{ff+sa-CNN} mediating contextual interactions.
+We proceed to factorize \texttt{ff+sa-CNN} by removing the contextual modulation contributed by the $\beta$CPBs and the FCL to assess the standalone capability of SA in incorporating surrounding context.
+This is accomplished by constructing a baseline receptive field model and a model where only SA is mediating horizontal connections.

 \paragraph{Baseline receptive field model (\texttt{rf-CNN})} See Figure \ref{z_arch}(c) for the architecture.
-Due to the $1\times 1$ kernel size in the $\beta$CPB layers and the center hypercolumn readout layer, \texttt{rf-CNN} only has access to the center $11\times 11$ of the input $50 \times 50$ image.
-This is because the $1\times 1$ convolutions perform no spatial expansion before feeding into the CTL.
-Thus, \texttt{rf-CNN} is making predictions solely based on the receptive field.
+We first construct the \texttt{rf-CNN} model, which is devoid of contextual modulation, by subtracting from \texttt{ff-CNN}: the kernel size in the $\beta$CPBs are changed from $3\times 3$ to $1\times 1$ and the fully connected layer is changed to look only at the center hypercolumn (CTL).
+The $1\times 1$ convolutions perform no spatial expansion before feeding into the CTL.
+Thus, \texttt{rf-CNN} is making predictions solely based on the center hypercolumn receptive field produced by the $\alpha$CPBs, which covers the center $13 \times 13 $ pixels of the input image.